French Lavender Field

 Botanical Name: Lavandula x intermedia ‘Grosso’

-Hi, my name is Grosso and I was discovered by Pierre Grosso in France in 1972 in an abandoned lavender field (tear).
+My name is Grosso and I was discovered by Pierre Grosso in France in 1972 in an abandoned lavender field (tear).
 I can grow to be about 3’ tall by 3’ wide.
 My strength is my fragrance: I boast the strongest smell of all lavenders and I’m proud of it!
 And I produce more essential oil than most lavenders.
 I can also ward off bad juju from unruly humans.

 Botanical Name: Lavandula x intermedia ‘Super’